Fresh, hydrating coconut water popsicles packed with real fruit, no added sugar, no fuss, just four ingredients and a freezer.

 Instructions

-- Whisk together the coconut water, lime juice and lime zest.
+- Mix the base: Whisk together the coconut water, lime juice, and lime zest.

-- Run mold under warm water briefly to unmold and serve immediately.
+- Unmold: Run the outside of the mold under warm water for 20 to 30 seconds and gently release each pop.
+Serve immediately.

 Nutrition Information: